Determining the bubble nucleation efficiency of low-energy nuclear recoils in superheated C$_3$F$_8$ dark matter detectors: Parametric Monte Carlo Study

 Another powerful result of this study is the ability to interpret the posterior $\chi^2$ values obtained as proper goodness-of-fit statistics.
-This is non-trivial due to the strong correlations between many of the fit parameters, increasing the effective number of degrees of freedom far beyond the nominal expectation of $\mathrm{\#\, points - \#\, parameters = 17}$.
+This is nontrivial due to the strong correlations between many of the fit parameters, increasing the effective number of degrees of freedom far beyond the nominal expectation of $\mathrm{\#\, points - \#\, parameters = 17}$.
 The distribution of final $\chi^2$ values for the simulated datasets is shown in Fig.~\ref{fig:chi2}.
-By fitting this distribution with the $\chi^2$ PDF, an effective number of degrees of freedom of $46$ is obtained.
-In that case, the value of $\chi^2$ obtained for the real data of $54.2$ is reasonable, being $< 1\,\sigma$ away from the expectation, with a $p$ value of $p = 0.19$.
+By fitting this distribution with the $\chi^2$ probability density function, an effective number of degrees of freedom of $46$ is obtained.
+In that case, the value of $\chi^2$ obtained for the real data of $54.2$ is reasonable, being $< 1 \sigma$ away from the expectation, with a p value of $p = 0.19$.

-Because the nucleation efficiency model presented in this paper is ad hoc and un-tested on other data, it is prudent to wonder if the model and fitting method produce unbiased results.
-The parametrically simulated data described in this section can also be used to assess this by comparing the fit results to the input values.
-One can see in Fig.~\ref{fig:bias} that in some cases there are small, but persistent systematic offsets between the true value of a parameter and the $25$ fits, such as at an efficiency of $0$ for carbon with a threshold of 3.29 keV.
-A full characterization of possible model biases (and correction for them) is presented in Appendix B.